nautobot/nautobot-app-version-control/docs/design.md

 ## Dolt Branch Header

 When querying the API, clients can choose a specific branch using a `dolt-branch` header.
-For example, the following request will list all of the commits from "my-feature-branch".
+For example, the following request will list all the commits from `my-feature-branch`:

 ```bash
 $ curl -s \